nathanknox/markdown-cv/index.md

 - Partnered with clients to embrace digital transformation in a data-first mindset, driving processes and products to be more efficient and profitable.

 ## Teaching
-__Accenture Internal__
+__Databricks Internal__
+- Train new Bricksters on Spark tuning and optimization techniques
+- Multiple engagements as a Data + AI Summit Teaching Assistant __Accenture Internal__
 - Big Data Developer Co-op founder and mentor
 - 200-level Spark/Scala course co-faculty member